 To us they’re more than just fun extracurriculars.
 They’re opportunities to spark important discussions on campus, explore personal passions, lead critical initiatives, and strengthen our community and hone students’ leadership skills.

-Today there are about 20 active clubs on campus that meet regularly, some that have been active for well over a century and others that were just recently formed by interested students.
+Today there are dozens of active clubs on campus that meet regularly, some that have been active for well over a century and others that were just recently formed by interested students.
 Senior year, many students step into leadership roles in these clubs and organizations, taking a prominent place in the campus community.

 Some of the popular clubs at Thacher include United Cultures of Thacher, a platform to discuss issues of diversity; the Sir Winston Churchill Debate Society, which prepares debates about topical national and world events; the Film Society, which watches and critiques films from around the world; the Mad Bomber Ski Society, which plans trips to areas within driving distance; The Thacher Notes, the school newspaper; the Environmental Action Committee, which spearheads sustainability initiatives on campus; and many more.